Who Is Neil Diamond?

 In 2008, Diamond reached the top of the album charts with Home Before Dark, his next effort with Rick Rubin.
 He even appeared on American Idol to help promote the release.
 Diamond's musical contributions were honored in 2011, when he was inducted into the Rock and Roll Hall of Fame.
 He received the Kennedy Center Honor that same year.
 Diamond had previously been admitted to the Songwriters Hall of Fame in the 1980s.

 Diamond continued to record and tour into his seventies.
 He released his latest album Melody Road in 2014.
-Working with producer Don Was, Diamond created a record that reminded many of his best work from the 1970s, and took to the road in 2014 and 2015 to support this latest effort.
+Working with producer Don Was, Diamond created a record that reminded many of his best work from the 1970s and took to the road in 2014 and 2015 to support this latest effort.